Blue Blood (X Japan album): Legacy

+On their 2007 list of the "100 Greatest Japanese Rock Albums of All Time", Rolling Stone Japan ranked Blue Blood number 15.
+It was named one of the top albums from 1989–1998 in a 2004 issue of the music magazine Band Yarouze.
+In 2018, readers and professional musicians voted Blue Blood the best album in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".
+In 2021, Kerrang! included it on a list of 13 essential Japanese rock and metal albums.

 The term visual kei was derived from the slogan "Psychedelic Violence Crime of Visual Shock" seen on cover of the album and used to describe the music scene which X Japan pioneered.

 Several songs from the record remain mainstays in X Japan's live sets.
 Such as "Kurenai", which is one of their signature songs, being played at most of their concerts, often accompanied by the stage being lit in red light (Kurenai translates as "crimson") and the band pausing during the last third in order to let the audience sing the chorus on their own.
 Other popular songs from the album are "X", "Endless Rain", and "Week End".

 "Celebration" was covered by I.N.A., Pata and Heath, with vocals by hide, on the 1999 hide tribute album Tribute Spirits. hide also performed the song live during some of his solo concerts, and a studio version was completed after his death and put on the 2002 Singles ~ Junk Story compilation.
 Argentinian metal band Auvernia covered "Blue Blood" on their 2008 album Towards Eternity.
 "Kurenai" was covered by Matenrou Opera for Crush! -90's V-Rock Best Hit Cover Songs-, a compilation album released on January 26, 2011 that features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
 Inzargi, vocalist of Megamasso, covered "X" for his 2012 cover album.